CHCHE Courses (2018-19)

 Ch/ChE 9.
 Chemical Synthesis and Characterization for Chemical Engineering.
 9 units (1-6-2): third term.
 Instruction in synthesis, separation, purification, and physical and spectroscopic characterization procedures of model organic and organometallic compounds.
 Specific emphasis will be focused on following the scientific method in the study of model organic and inorganic materials.
 Enrollment priority given to chemical engineering majors.
 Instructor: Mendez.

 Ch 10 abc.
 Frontiers in Chemistry.
 1 unit (1-0-0) first, second terms: 6 units (1-4-1) third term.
 Ch 10 ab is a weekly seminar by a member of the chemistry department on a topic of current research; the topic will be presented at an informal, introductory level.
-The other weekly session will acquaint students with the laboratory techniques and instrumentation used on the research topics.
 Ch 10 c is a research-oriented laboratory course, which will be supervised by a chemistry faculty member.
 Weekly class meetings will provide a forum for participants to discuss their research projects.
 Graded pass/fail.
 Instructors: Dervan, Hoelz.

 ChE 10.
 Introduction to Chemical Engineering.
 1 unit (1-0-0): second term.
 A series of weekly seminars given by chemical engineering faculty or an outside speaker, on a topic of current research.
 Topics will be presented at an informal, introductory level.
 Graded pass/fail.

 Ch 14.
 Chemical Equilibrium and Analysis.
-9 units (2-3-4): third term.
+9 units (2-3-4): second term.
 This course will cover acid-base equilibria, complex ion formation, chelation, oxidation-reduction reactions, and partitioning equilibria.
-These topics will serve as the basis for introducing separation techniques such is gas and liquid chromatography and the hyphenated techniques associated with them (GC-MS, LC-MS, etc.) Laboratory activities will be integrated with the course topics.
-Instructor: Dalleska.
+These topics will serve as the basis for introducing separation techniques such as gas and liquid chromatography and the hyphenated techniques associated with them (GC-MS, LC-MS, etc.) Laboratory activities will be integrated with the course topics.
+Instructors: Barraza, Beauchamp.

 ChE 15.
 Introduction to Chemical Engineering Computation.
 9 units (0-4-5): first term.
 Introduction to the solution of engineering problems through the use of the computer.
 Elementary programming in Matlab is taught, and applied to solving chemical engineering problems in data analysis, process simulation, and optimization.
 No previous knowledge of computer programming is assumed.
 Instructor: Flagan.

 Ch 21 abc.
 Physical Chemistry.
 9 units (3-0-6): first, second, third terms.
 Atomic and molecular quantum mechanics, spectroscopy, thermodynamics, statistical mechanics, and chemical kinetics.
-Instructors: Chan (a), Blake (b), Beauchamp (c).
+Instructors: Chan (a), Wei (b), Beauchamp (c).

 Ch 25.
 Introduction to Biophysical Chemistry: Thermodynamics.
 9 units (3-0-6): third term.
 Develops the basic principles of solution thermodynamics, transport processes, and reaction kinetics, with emphasis on biochemical and biophysical applications.
 Instructor: Rees.

 Ch 41 abc.
 Organic Chemistry.
-9 units (3-0-6): first, second, third terms.
+9 units (4-0-5): first, second, third terms.
 The synthesis, structure, and mechanisms of reactions of organic compounds.
-Instructors: Dougherty (a), Hsieh-Wilson (b), Fu (c).
+Instructors: Dougherty (a), Hsieh-Wilson (b), Reisman (c).

 ChE 62.
 Separation Processes.
 9 units (3-0-6): second term.
 Equilibrium staged separations.
 Membrane separations.
 Absorption.
 Distillation.
 Liquid-liquid extraction.
 Introduction to mass transfer.
 Instructor: Seinfeld.